Athletics at the 1964 Summer Olympics – Men's 400 metres

 The men's 400 metres was the third-shortest of the men's track races in the Athletics at the 1964 Summer Olympics program in Tokyo.
 It was held on 17 October, 18 October, and 19 October 1964.
 55 athletes from 36 nations entered, with 5 not starting in the first round.
 The first two rounds were held on 17 October, with the semifinals on 18 October and the final on 19 October.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Mike Larrabee of the United States, the third consecutive and tenth overall victory for an American in the event.
+The event was won by 0.1 seconds by Mike Larrabee of the United States, the third consecutive and tenth overall victory for an American in the event.
 Trinidad and Tobago and Poland each earned their first medal in the 400 metres.

 Background

 This was the fifteenth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 None of the finalists from 1960 returned.
 The United States again had a strong team; Henry Carr would have been favored, but ran only in the 200 metres and the 4 × 400 metres relay.
 Ulis Williams was the 1962 and 1963 AAU champion, but Mike Larrabee matched the world record to win the U.S. Olympic trials.
 Other contenders included 1962 European champion Robbie Ian Brightwell of Great Britain and Wendell Mottley of Trinidad and Tobago.

 Hong Kong, Iran, the Ivory Coast, Senegal, and Tanzania appeared in this event for the first time.
 South Korea and Mongolia had entrants, but did not start.
 The United States made its fifteenth appearance in the event, the only nation to compete in it at every Olympic Games to that point.